onaio/help/_includes/help-menu.md

 ## Data management

-* Can I edit form data that’s already submitted?
+* Can I edit form data that's already submitted?
 * What are the different options for exporting data?
 * How do I visualize data:
   * Map view